islavisual/dataList/README.md

 <b>error404</b>: Used into ajax mode.
 By default is "Not found".

 <b>error500</b>: Used into ajax mode.
 By default is "Internal server error".

+<b>errorAbort</b>: Used into ajax mode.
+By default is "Request was aborted by the server".

+<b>errorParse</b>: Used into ajax mode.
+By default is "Parsing JSON request failed".

+<b>errorTimeOut</b>: Used into ajax mode.
+By default is "Request time out".

+<b>errorUnknown</b>: Used into ajax mode.
+By default is "Unknown error".

 For more information on web design and development don't leave to visit <a target="_blank"  href="http://www.islavisual.com/articulos/desarrollo_web/">islavisual.com</a>.